-- Minimise water and energy consumption within our office buildings and during processes to conserve 0 the usage of water and to reduce carbon emission. - Turn off machines, plant or other electronic and electrical equipment, such as computers, servers, 0 electric fans, air-conditioners, lightings, etc. when not in use, including during lunch breaks or recess. - Encourage the use of energy saving products such as LED lights and air-conditioner with an inverter.
-0 - Encourage our staff to car pool, or take public transport when commuting to office.
-0 - Recycle and Reduce - Promote paperless office culture through the use of electronic documents in place of hard copy 0 documents; mode of communication and correspondences among staff and peers are directed to slowly shift to paperless form. - Reuse and recycle office stationeries, wherever permissible.
-For example, waste paper and paper Ο products, soft and hard cover files are reused to reduce wastages and degradation of resources. - Production waste and leftovers are either recycled or returned to suppliers for proper disposal.
-0
+- Energy Conservation - o Minimise water and energy consumption within our office buildings and during our operation processes. - o Turn off machines, plant or other electronic and electrical equipment, such as computers, servers, electric fans, air-conditioners, lightings, etc. when not in use, including during lunch breaks or recess. - o Our building is installed with LED lights and air-conditioner with an inverter. - o Encourage our staff to car pool, or take public transport when commuting to office. - Recycle and Reduce - o Promote paperless office culture through the use of electronic documents in place of hard copy documents; mode of communication and correspondences among staff and peers are directed to slowly shift to paperless form. - o Reuse and recycle office stationeries, wherever permissible.
+For example, waste paper and paper products, soft and hard cover files are reused to reduce wastages and degradation of resources. - o Production waste and leftovers are either recycled or returned to suppliers for proper disposal. - End of Life Sales and IT Products - o Obsolete and end of life products (such as wire, PCBA, plastic parts and components etc) and IT products (such as CPU, hard disk, laptop, tablet, router, switch etc) are disposed of to an e-waste disposal company certified by Department of Environmental (DOE).